gorosgobe/git-god/README.md

 # git-fast

-A script to allow for more useful git commit messages.
+A script that allows to save configurations for easier, more meaningful and faster comitting.

 # Features
 ```